 For the tahini, I do not have a recipe here … I have a recipe for tahini dressing & tahini sauce with roast potatoes. but here is how to make it , put this in a jar to shake it up or a bowl & uses a whisk, Take 1/2 cup tahini, juice of half a lemon, pinch of salt, & about 4 tbsp of cold water…mix, if this is too thick then add more cold water gradually.
 Adjust the seasonings…salt etc. you can add more lemon if you want too!
 Drizzle the tahini sauce over anything & everything!!

 I have had an Israeli cookbook for over 35 years… I look through it often but have not made anything for it before!

-I just love Hummus with beef.
-I like to get it when I am in a Middle Eastern restaurant so I jumped at the chance to make it at home when I saw this recipe!
+I just love Hummus with Spiced Beef.
+The first time I had this was in a Middle Eastern restaurant so I jumped at the chance to make it at home when I saw this recipe!
 It was delicious!

 I love guacamole & I love hummus…so I combined them.
 Easy.
 Also good because I had 1 can of chickpeas & a couple of avocado that were getting nice & ripe so I needed to use them.

 Trying out a new cookbook…sababa

 Actually, a bit of a story about this cookbook.
 I saw it at my daughters home in November & then I decided it looked so great that I would buy it for my daughter-in-law..but I had it shipped to my house!
 Smart right?
 I am ‘borrowing’ it until I can take it to her the next time we go to visit them!
 She is totally fine with that of course!!Continue reading “Trying out a new cookbook…sababa”